Written by: Katie Constantine

 Digital

-Digitally-altered portraits that range from cheeky to pretty are a big part of this new movement.
-Having the alterations done digitally creates an interesting new layer to the pieces.
-Now, images like the ones above are considered mixed media, using a style that wasn’t even around when the original pieces were created.
+Digitally-altered paintings that range from cheeky to charming play a strong role in this new movement.
+Having the alterations done digitally creates an interesting new layer to the works.
+Now, images like the ones above are considered mixed media, utilizing a style that wasn’t around when the original pieces were created.

 Text